 In 1942, Australia changed its status from that of a "dominion" inside the British Empire to that of a "member" inside the British Commonwealth of Nations.
 In 1946, England dropped the word "British" in reference to this statutory body, in preparation for upcoming independence and membership by the Republic of India.

 Each member country in this new Commonwealth of Nations now put in force local immigration laws.
-On January 26 1949, Australia's first Minister of Immigration, Arthur Calwell, declared that all foreign-born British subjects (or people naturalised as British subjects) would now automatically become Australian citizens, provided they had been living in Australia for five years prior to that date.
+On January 26 1949, Australia's first Minister of Immigration, Arthur Calwell, declared that all people born outside Australia who were British subjects (or people naturalised as British subjects) would now automatically become Australian citizens, provided they had been living in Australia for five years prior to that date.
 Rules have changed somewhat since.
 The other situation of being Australian born and choosing to become a British subject was then permitted by the UK up to January 1983, but rarely since.

 Click here for the latest rules on Australian citizenship.